List of Star Wars films: Standalone films

 As Lucas was outlining a trilogy of trilogies, he also imagined making additional movies unrelated to the Skywalker Saga.
-The first films set outside the main episodic series were the Ewok spin-off films Caravan of Courage: An Ewok Adventure (1984) and Ewoks: The Battle for Endor (1985), the first of which was screened internationally after being produced for television.
+The first films set outside the main episodic series were the Ewok spin-off films Caravan of Courage: An Ewok Adventure (1984) and Ewoks: The Battle for Endor (1985).
+The films were screened internationally after being produced for television.

-After the conclusion of his then-six-episode saga in 2005, Lucas returned to spin-offs in the form of television series.

-An animated film, The Clone Wars (2008), was released as a pilot to a TV series of the same name.
+After the conclusion of his six-episode saga in 2005, Lucas returned to spin-offs in the form of television series.
+An animated film, The Clone Wars (2008), was released as a prelude to the TV series of the same name.
 An anthology series set between the main episodes entered development in parallel to the production of the sequel trilogy, described by Disney chief financial officer (CFO) Jay Rasulo as origin stories.
 The first entry, Rogue One: A Star Wars Story (2016), tells the story of the rebels who steal the Death Star plans directly before Episode IV.
 Solo: A Star Wars Story (2018) focuses on Han's backstory, also featuring Chewbacca and Lando Calrissian.